News · Cataract surgery · Updated May 2026

 Day of surgery (day 0)

 You arrive 30 to 60 minutes before your slot.
-Pupil-dilating drops and topical anaesthetic are instilled at intervals over 30 minutes; you are taken to theatre in your own clothes; you lie flat on the operating table with a sterile drape over the eye and an oxygen tube giving fresh air under the drape.
-The procedure itself takes 10 to 15 minutes per eye and is essentially painless — most patients describe a warm pressure and a gentle wash of fluid, no needles into the eye.
+Pupil-dilating drops and topical anaesthetic are instilled at intervals over 30 minutes; the procedure itself takes 10 to 15 minutes per eye and is essentially painless — most patients describe a warm pressure and a gentle wash of fluid, no needles into the eye.
+You walk back to recovery, are given written instructions, your drop bottles and a clear plastic shield, and are home about an hour later.

-After surgery you walk back to recovery, have a cup of tea and biscuits, are given written instructions, your drop bottles and a clear plastic shield.
-You are home about an hour later.
 You should not drive on the day of surgery.
-Vision on day 0 is typically blurry, watery and a little bright; the eye may feel scratchy as if there is a small grain of sand in it.
+Vision on day 0 is typically blurry, watery and a little bright, and the eye may feel scratchy as if there is a small grain of sand in it.
 This clears overnight in the great majority of patients.

 • Wear the clear plastic shield at night for 7 nights to prevent accidental rubbing.